 Main ingredients

 - Yukon gold potatoes are my go-to for vegan potato soup because of their buttery texture.
-I don't remove the skin because it is so thin that it mostly mixes in to the soup.
-Make sure to wash the skins well if you don't remove the skin.
+I don't remove the skin because it is so thin that it mostly mixes into the soup.
+Make sure to wash the skins well.
+You can peel them if you prefer completely smooth potato soup.

 - Onions, carrots, garlic: This mirepoix creates a rich base when sautéed in vegan butter (Earth Balance or Miyoko's are my favorite brands).